The Thunder Rolls: All That Remains cover version

-Metalcore band All That Remains released a cover of The Thunder Rolls on August 22, 2017, from their album Madness.
+Heavy metal band All That Remains released a cover of The Thunder Rolls on August 22, 2017, from their album Madness.
 According to lead vocalist Phil Labonte, the band was pushing their boundaries: "Our core audience likes a lot of diverse styles of music and gets it, and I think there's enough stuff on it for people that haven't heard All That Remains before to be kind of lured in.
 That's always our point: how can we reach out to new people?"
+All That Remains' cover features Labonte's vocals being layered to create an ethereal effect along with female backing vocals by Diamante Azzura.

+The band notably performed an acoustic version of the cover at the studios of KAZR, an alternative rock radio station in Des Moines, Iowa.

+Reception

 Taste of Country praised the cover commenting that All That Remains honors the song's dark nature with intense electric guitars and drums, coupled with Labonte's haunting vocals.
 The cover is also notable for containing a signature heavy metal scream on the song's title.
+Markos Papadatos of Didgital Journal stated that it’s an "impressive rendition" of the song and gave it an A rating.

+Music video

+The music video for the cover mostly consists of clips of the band performing the song in the studio.
+Throughout the video there are also sort clips that intertwine between the studio clips, of dark clouds, wild horses galloping along with a woman burning a photo of man with a candle.
+When asked about the video Labonte told Billboard "we didn’t want it to be too much like the original, but the specificity of the song limits it to what you can do."

-All That Remains' cover features Labonte's vocals being layered to create an ethereal effect along with female backing vocals by Diamante Azzura.
-The music video for the cover put All That Remains at No. 1 among trending Vevo metal artists at the time, in addition to ranking high on Soundscan.
-The band notably performed an acoustic version of the cover at the studios of KAZR, an alternative rock radio station in Des Moines, Iowa.
+The music video put All That Remains at No. 1 among trending Vevo metal artists at the time, in addition to ranking high on Soundscan.